stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 Albert looked absolutely devastated.
 It had been easy, Julia considered, to forget that he was practically a child himself.
 His easy confidence had made him seem older, more mature, but it was clear that it had been a facade.
 She felt some sympathy for him.
 More than Lord Havelock did, at least.

-“I just...
-I just...” he tailed off again.
+“I just… I just…” he tailed off again.
 He was crying again, quietly this time, his head bowed and his hands in his lap.

 “No more excuses,” said Lord Havelock.
 “Tell me everything.